OpenDSA/OpenDSA/RST/en/Development/Recurrence.rst

 Recurrence relations are often used to model the cost of recursive functions.
-For example, the standard Mergesort
-(Module :numref:`<Mergesort>`) takes a list of size :math:`n`, splits it in half, performs Mergesort on each half, and finally merges the two sublists in :math:`n` steps.
+For example, the standard :ref:`Mergesort <Mergesort> <Mergesort>` takes a list of size :math:`n`, splits it in half, performs Mergesort on each half, and finally merges the two sublists in :math:`n` steps.
 The cost for this can be modeled as

 .. math::